TypeRocket/docs/v5/conditional-fields.md

 echo $form->background('Image')->when('background')->conditionMode('include');
 ```

-*Note: Using the `include` mode can result in data loss because this mode is designed to exclude data when the condition is not met.
-Use the `display` mode to retain all data.*
+! **Note**: Using the `include` mode can result in data loss because this mode is designed to exclude data when the condition is not met.
+Use the `display` mode to retain all data.

 ## Valid Fields